TOOLKIT: Blender 3D, Unity

 Our memories are the accumulation of a lifetime of experience and in this sense, our memories are who we are.
 These memories consist of the places, people, and things we interact with in our day-to-day lives.
-“Computerized Memories” is a fictional immersive environment exploring the connection between human cognitive memory functions and computer memory structures.
-Human cognitive memory is multifaceted and complex consisting of processes such as the storing and retrieval of information.
-There are four main aspects explaining how memory functioning occurs in the mind – connection, compartmentalization, cognition and consolidation of memories.
-This project draws parallels between memory functioning in humans and computers through a speculative lens.
+“Computerized Memories” is a fictional 3D environment that draws parallels between human memory and computer memory, asking where human memory ends and digital memory begins.
+Comparing how humans and computers store and retrieve information.
+Through a speculative lens, it maps four memory dimensions: connection, compartmentalization, cognition, and consolidation.

 As you enter, you find yourself in a digital landscape where memory takes physical form.
-Cubes float in seemingly random patterns, each holding a fragment of experience—this is how a computer remembers things in a discrete, modular manner.
-Unlike human memory, these cubic structures stand alone, unnamed and isolated.
+Cubes float in seemingly random patterns, each holding a fragment of experience—this is how a computer stores information.
+Unlike human memory, these cubic structures stand alone, unnamed, and isolated.

 But as you move deeper, something shifts.
 The second scene reveals fractals—intricate, branching patterns that mirror the circuitry of RAM.
 Yet these patterns also echo something profoundly human: the synaptic connections between brain cells.
 Here, the boundary blurs.
 Both computer and human memory rely on connection, on the linking of one point to another to form meaning.

-The experience asks you to consider how does a machine remember?
+The experience asks: how does a machine remember?
 When you open Spotify, the computer recalls how to process audio.
 When you search on Chrome, it retrieves protocols for accessing the internet.
 When you use the calculator, it performs operations drawn from stored functions.
 But these aren't memories in the way we understand them—they're automated responses, triggered by input.
-A computer doesn't reflect on the song it played yesterday or wonder about the question you asked last week.
+A computer does not reflect on the song it played yesterday or wonder about the question you asked last week.

 Human memory, by contrast, is messy and emotional.
-It consolidates over time, transforming experiences into something permanent, something that shapes who we are.
-The final scene brings you to the computer's control center—the settings—where traces of your actions linger.
+It consolidates over time, transforming experiences into something permanent that shapes who we are.
+The final scene moves you into the computer's control center, where traces of your actions remain.
 But are these traces truly memories, or merely logs?
 The computer holds evidence of what happened, but does it remember?

 The interactions and 3D environments were created using Blender and Unity with the materials rendered through node-based programming.